craigomac/InfiniteMonkeys/README.md

 # InfiniteMonkeys
-A Keras-trained RNN to emulate the works of a famous poet, powered by BrainCore
+A Keras-trained RNN to emulate the works of a famous poet, powered by BrainCore and hosted in an OS X Cocoa application with a very basic UI.

 ## What?